Understanding Price and Basis of a Futures Contract

 If the basis is under -100 when the transaction is completed, the miner loses money on the basis hedge.
 If the basis is higher than -100, the miner makes money on the basis hedge.

-Choosing the right product.
-Binance Futures’ quarterly contracts are the best instruments to employ hedging strategies.
+Choose the Right Product - Binance Futures’ quarterly contracts are the best instruments to employ hedging strategies.
 They are highly liquid, which means traders can transact trades efficiently with minimal or no slippage.
 There are no funding fees on Quarterlies or any products in the Delivery Futures line; this should be of great use for hedging for miners or long-term positional traders.
 And best of all, it offers the lowest taker and maker fees in the market!